-The size does matter to fill the room.
-As a general rule of thumb, the length of the soundbar (in inches) should be 18% of the room length and the left and right speaker drivers of the soundbar should not exceed more than 1 foot apart from the TV edges.
+At A Glance: The Soundbar size does matter to fill the room.
+As a general rule of thumb, the length of the soundbar (in inches) would be better if it is 18% of the room length and the edges of the soundbar should not exceed more than 1 foot apart from the TV edges.

-Keep reading as I will deep dive into this topic and will open it for you furthermore.
-I will throw the light on a few more related stuff to this topic.
+Keep reading as I will deep dive into this topic and will open it for you further.
+I will throw light on a few more related stuff to this topic.

 How Do You Know What Size Soundbar To Get?
 (In-depth Analysis)